ospfranco/ospfranco.github.io/_posts/2024-05-30-react native security guide.md

 // You can even trigger a gargabe collection to make a timed attack even harder
 ```

-Again, nothing is secure, but at least we have an extra layer of protection.
+Again, nothing is truly secure, but at least we have an extra layer of protection.
 Clearing the memory is also a best practice to prevent things from leaking.
 We then rely that the library has correctly implemented an encryption algorithm.

+> As a funny side notes.
+> Apple's Keychain is just a API wrapper against a sqlite database that has some OS protections bolted in.
+> Keystore is just an API for retrieving/generating/saving secure crypto keys.
+The actual API that saves data is EncryptedSharedPreferences which just saves files to disk with encryption bolted on.
+>
+> :)

 ## Use a secure storage